One of the most underrated accessories for a passenger car these days – the roof racks.

 Here’s why many people don’t know what has stopped them from getting the roof racks

-- My car has no rails on the roof.
-Therefore I can’t get the roof racks fitted
+- My car has no rails on the roof – therefore I can’t get the roof racks fitted.

 - Are there universal roof racks that fit all vehicles?

 – Yes, but that’s most likely NOT the best way to skip corners.
-By choosing a great brand roof racks that are especially model-based, you save money in the long term and can drive without thinking of the consequences and insurance policies!
-There are soft roof racks for surfboards that lay directly onto the roof and even some suction-cup fastening models, but getting solid construction roof racks are a better choice in the long term for sure.
+By choosing a great brand of roof racks that are especially model-based, you save money in the long term and can drive without thinking of the consequences and insurance policies!
+There are soft roof racks for surfboards that lay directly onto the roof and even some suction-cup fastening models, but getting solid construction roof racks is a better choice in the long term for sure.

 - Roof racks are difficult to install

 Unknown brand roof racks that come with the non-English manual are probably hard to fix.
 Therefore, roof racks manufactured by well-known brands are very easy to install.
 In most cases, when getting premium brand roof racks, all the necessary tools are included.
-Generally, once the racks have adequately been set-up to fit the roof, it takes only a few minutes to uninstall or re-install the set-up later on.
+Generally, once the racks have adequately been set up to fit the roof, it takes only a few minutes to uninstall or re-install the set-up later on.

 - Roof racks are noisy